A Guide for Preventing Dust Explosions in Hazardous Areas

 Any combustible material can burn rapidly when in a finely divided form.
 If such a dust is suspended in air in the right concentration, under certain conditions, it can become explosive.
 Even materials that do not burn in larger pieces (such as aluminum or iron), given the proper conditions, can be explosive in dust form.

-What are the Key Requirements for a Dust Explosion?
+What are the key requirements for a dust explosion?

 Explosions from combustible dust are violent and often devastating events that occur when fine, dry particles of combustible materials and explosive dust, become suspended in air and then ignite, leading to a rapid release of energy, and a primary explosion.